The Complete Guide to Filling Out the FAFSA® as a Parent

 Gather the necessary documents

 Expedite the FAFSA® process by preparing in advance.
 Track down the paperwork you’ll need so you can access it when the FAFSA® opens each year.
-Usually that happens on October 1, but in 2023, the new simplified FAFSA® only just launched on December 30.
+Usually that happens on October 1, but in 2024, the new simplified FAFSA® only just launched at the end of November.
 After this year, the FAFSA® should be back to its usual schedule.
-Remember: The earlier you complete the FAFSA®, the better chance you’ll have to get more aid because some funds are given on a fist-come, first-served basis.
+Remember: The earlier you complete the FAFSA®, the better chance you’ll have to get more aid because some funds are given on a first-come, first-served basis.

 If your child is a dependent who does not file taxes, you’ll need the following documents: